 Takaragawa Onsen, Gunma

 Takaragawa Onsen Osenkaku Reported as of 2012 to be able to make vegan dinner and breakfast with advance notice.
 Serves Japanese-style, tofu-based food.
 Unknown if staff is fluent in English.
 However, they keep several bears caged on the property in small cages and it may be quite distressing.
-Check one patron’s review of the situation here (English).
+Check photos taken by one patron of the hotel here (English).

 Kamimoku Onsen, Gunma